Bloom Tree Partners LLC Invests $2.39 Million in Pathfinder Acquisition Co. (NASDAQ:PFDR)

 Bloom Tree Partners LLC purchased a new position in shares of Pathfinder Acquisition Co.
-(NASDAQ:PFDR) in the second quarter, Holdings Channel.com reports.
+(NASDAQ:PFDR) during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor purchased 245,011 shares of the company’s stock, valued at approximately $2,386,000.
+Bloom Tree Partners LLC owned approximately 2.42% of Pathfinder Acquisition at the end of the most recent quarter.

-Other hedge funds have also modified their holdings of the company.
-OLD Mission Capital LLC bought a new stake in Pathfinder Acquisition during the 2nd quarter valued at $103,000.
-DG Capital Management LLC bought a new stake in Pathfinder Acquisition during the 2nd quarter valued at $228,000.
-CVI Holdings LLC bought a new stake in Pathfinder Acquisition during the 2nd quarter valued at $487,000.
-Segantii Capital Management Ltd bought a new stake in Pathfinder Acquisition during the 2nd quarter valued at $683,000.
-Finally, Glazer Capital LLC bought a new stake in Pathfinder Acquisition during the 2nd quarter valued at $700,000.
+A number of other hedge funds and other institutional investors have also recently bought and sold shares of the business.
+Senator Investment Group LP bought a new stake in Pathfinder Acquisition during the second quarter worth $8,766,000.
+Spring Creek Capital LLC bought a new stake in Pathfinder Acquisition during the second quarter worth $5,844,000.
+Deutsche Bank AG bought a new stake in Pathfinder Acquisition during the second quarter worth $4,870,000.
+Periscope Capital Inc. bought a new stake in Pathfinder Acquisition during the second quarter worth $1,948,000.
+Finally, Picton Mahoney Asset Management bought a new stake in Pathfinder Acquisition during the second quarter worth $1,948,000.

 Pathfinder Acquisition Corporation focuses on effecting a merger, share exchange, asset acquisition, share purchase, reorganization, or similar business combination with one or more businesses.
 The company was founded in 2020 and is based in Palo Alto, California.